 Arrington spoke on the issue at the Fulton Board of Commissioners’ June 2 meeting at Assembly Hall in downtown Atlanta, where the board voted 7-0 to approve a resolution on negotiations between the city and the county for the detention center’s temporary use.

-If the deal was not done by then, a city-county joint committee will be created to evaluate and provide recommendations regarding justice reforms.
+If the deal was not done by May 31, a city-county joint committee will be created to evaluate and provide recommendations regarding justice reforms.
 The committee would include Bottoms, Labat and representatives of the council and board of commissioners, and no meetings have been set yet.

 The board of commissioners’ vote came after it and the sheriff met with the council’s public safety and legal administration committee’s May 27 work session about the issue.